 Co-sponsored Seminars & Events

-Throughout the year, TEST offers a variety of seminars and events aimed at helping flexographic companies and their employees stay on top of the tools, technologies, and challenges that arise from today’s ever-evolving flexographic print process.
+Throughout the year, the Technical Education Services Team offers a variety of seminars and events aimed at helping flexographic companies and their employees stay on top of the tools, technologies, and challenges that arise from today’s ever-evolving flexographic print process.

 Customized Training & Advisement